Close Give Feedback

 Q. We are wanting to repaint our house.
 At this stage we will keep the grey coloured bricks as is but were wondering about painting the yellow bricks on the bottom Resene Lattitude, the roof, garage door, downpipe etc Resene Nocturnal and the weatherboards Resene Helium.
 We are also going to stain the deck a darker colour.
 After using testpots we wondered if we may need something darker than Resene Lattitude for the base.

 A. You have a number of totally opposing neutrals on the house especially as you do have a lot of colour in the bricks and what looks like dark bronze aluminium or powder coated windows.
 You might want to consider doing the roof, garage door etc a warm charcoal like Resene Ironsand to tie in the windows and the main colour component of the bricks.
-The base of the house is large and quite dominant so I suggest you look at either of these two colours to try and soften the look a bit – Resene Half Friar Grey or Resene Quarter Friar Grey and pull every element of the house together with a softer colour for the weatherboards – Resene Eighth Friar Grey.
+The base of the house is large and quite dominant so I suggest you look at either of these two colours to try and soften the look a bit – Resene Half Friar Greystone or Resene Quarter Friar Greystone and pull every element of the house together with a softer colour for the weatherboards – Resene Eighth Friar Greystone .

 These suggested colours play off a tonal palette of warm brown charcoals or earthy/brown toned greys to relate to the many colours in the bricks.